 Figure 6.
-Energy and time-to-solution results for various CPU frequencies on the Intel Xeon Scalable machine for p=6.
+Filled symbols: Energy results for various CPU frequencies on the Intel Xeon Scalable machine for p=6.
+Empty symbols: Time-to-solution results.
 We normalize the results against the default frequency of 2.7 GHz.
-2.7+ GHz denotes a base clock of 2.7 GHz with 3.7 GHz TurboBoost enabled.
+The label 2.7+ denotes a base clock of 2.7 GHz with 3.7 GHz TurboBoost enabled.
 The memory frequency is determined by the chip (auto modus).
+Larger y values denote higher energy hunger or faster code, respectively.